AmoebeLabs/swiss-army-knife-card-manual/docs/basics/coordinate-system.md

 ```

 ##:sak-sak-logo: More indepth: Card aspect ratio and size
-Below you see the definition of a 1/1 square card which equals a grid size of 100x100.
+Below you see the configuration of a 1/1 square card which equals a grid size of 100x100.
 ```yaml
 - type: 'custom:swiss-army-knife-card'
   aspectratio: 1/1        # Square 1/1 card with resulting 100x100 grid size